Michael O. Johnson

-Michael O. Johnson (1954) is an American business executive, who worked as the president of the international division at the Walt Disney Company and was the CEO of Herbalife Nutrition.
+Michael O. Johnson (born 1954) is an American business executive.
+He is currently the executive chairman of Herbalife.
+He also worked as the president of the international division at the Walt Disney Company.

 Early life

 Michael O. Johnson is a former CEO of Herbalife Nutrition.
 He previously served as President of The Walt Disney Company, Publisher of Audio Times magazine, and held roles at The Movie Channel, Nickelodeon, and MTV channels of the Warner Amex Satellite Entertainment Company.
-Johnson received his Bachelor of Arts in Political Science from Western State Colorado University.
+Johnson received his Bachelor of Arts in political science from Western State Colorado University.

 Early career

 Disney

 Johnson worked at the Walt Disney Company for 17 years at Walt Disney International before he became president in 2000.
 During that time, he expanded Disney's international home video business and concentrated on making Disney's global operations and business relations more efficient.
 He created Disney subsidiaries in Asia, Europe, Africa, Latin America, and the Middle East, and increased Disney's international markets from 34 to 80.
 Under Johnson's leadership, Disney became the top home distribution organization, and led the company to produce over $1 billion in revenue.

 Johnson notably set out to acquire the film library of Japanese anime director-animator Hayao Miyazaki.
 Johnson had, in fact, previously commented on the allure of Miyazaki's filmography in the 1998 HBO TV special Animation, Anime, and Spawn: Cartoons Just Grew Up, "We have many animators here inside the Disney Corporation who are very...enthused by our relationship with Miyazaki and are also big fans of his."
-While individual films by Miyazaki had previously been licensed for the U.S., such as the Fox Video release of My Neighbor Totoro, an acquisition of the complete film library was made difficult, as Miyazaki's relationship with international redistribution had been soured by significantly altered releases of Miyazaki's films, such as the highly edited New World Pictures release of Nausicaä of the Valley of the Wind as Warriors of the Wind.
+While individual films by Miyazaki had previously been licensed for the U.S., such as the Fox Video release of My Neighbor Totoro, an acquisition of the complete film library was made difficult, as Miyazaki's relationship with international redistribution had been soured by significantly altered releases of Miyazaki's films, such as the highly edited Manson International release of Nausicaä of the Valley of the Wind as Warriors of the Wind.
 After some negotiations, Johnson's team was able to secure the rights to Miyazaki's complete library.